SalishSeaCast/docs/tidalcurrents/tidal_current_tools.rst

 * 1. In :file:`compare_daily.m` change the path to be where you want everything to be saved.
 Many extra files will appear in this directory every time you run the scripts.

 * 2. Make an account on http://www.oceannetworks.ca/information to get userId.
 In :file:`getSoGAdcpDataMay15_mod.m` insert your email and userId at lines 173 and 174 of the script.
-You will receive an email everytime you load raw data from the website.
+You will receive an email every time you load raw data from the website.

 * 3. In :file:`GET_DATA_fun` change the firstdate variable to be at least 3 days before the lastdate.
 This is because the filter length in :file:`LTIM_fun` needs at least that much data for the processing.